agalueu/HR_analytics/README.md

 - Queries are in [Analysis](sql/Analysis.sql)
 - Examples include: salary banding with NTILE(), tenure categorization with AGE(), and ranking using RANK().

-## 📊 Power BI Integration
+## 📊 Power BI Dashboard
 For the visualization layer, I connected Power BI directly to PostgreSQL:
   - All SQL queries were first developed and validated in **pgAdmin**.
   - Using the native PostgreSQL connector, these queries were imported into Power BI.
   - This workflow allowed me to rely on **SQL for all data modeling and transformations**, keeping Power BI focused on the **visualization and storytelling** aspects.

-## Visualizations include:
+  - Visualizations include:
-- KPI Cards → Total employees, % in each salary band
+    * KPI Cards → Total employees, % in each salary band
-- Stacked Column Chart → Salary bands per department
+    * Stacked Column Chart → Salary bands per department
-- Bar Charts → Top 10% salaries per department
+    * Bar Charts → Top 10% salaries per department
-- Ranking Charts → Salary rank within departments
+    * Ranking Charts → Salary rank within departments

-## 📸 Images Shared
 - Salary distribution by band per department [Salary Distribution](images/Salary_distribution.png)
 - Tenure band analysis [Tenure band](images/ternure_bands.png)
 - Ranking within departments [Rank](images/Rank_by_departments.png)
 - Power BI dashboards overview [Overview](images/Overview.png)

-## 📑 Queries, Analysis & Insights
-For detailed SQL queries and insights, see [Analysis Resume](Analysis_resume.md) .

-## Highlights:
+## ✅ Key Takeaways
 - NTILE(10) → used for decile-based salary banding.
 - Window functions (RANK(), SUM() OVER) → ranking and percentages.
 - CASE WHEN → tenure bands and salary categorization.

-## 🔥 Outcome
-This project demonstrates the ability to:
 - Apply SQL analytics techniques (window functions, ranking, banding).
 - Combine tenure and salary analysis for HR decision-making.
 - Build BI dashboards that reveal workforce composition and high performers.
+- Employee performance is correlated with tenure and salary.
+- Certain departments show higher turnover risks based on salary disparities.
+- Identifying top performers by tenure and compensation helps guide retention strategies.